 Manager cards have information like the current TINYpulse score, the number of suggestions given by the team, and Cheers sent and received by the team in the past 30 days.
 You can also view the average Onboard score by team to see which groups are getting off to a great start and which ones need to improve the new-hire experience.
 Click on any manager card to drill down and view statistics by team.

 Alternatively, switch to the Responses tab to view quantitative and qualitative Engage pulse feedback by department and manager.
-Response data is only shown if the manager has five direct reports or more to protect the anonymity of the respondent.
+Response data is only shown if the manager has five direct reports or more to protect the anonymity of the responder.

 Establish manager-employee relationships